 These days, we ask much of our leaders.
 Organizations and governments are under great pressures to perform, and these days leaders are responsible for crisis management during a pandemic with its attendant economic destruction and social and emotional anxiety.

 More and more we are realizing that empathy is a powerful aspect of leading well.

 Empathy is the capacity to understand or feel what another person is experiencing from their frame of reference (i.e., the capacity to place oneself in another person’s position).
 Researchers have identified several types of empathy:

 According to the research, when managers exhibit the most empathy toward their team, they are viewed as better performers.
 What’s more, when we exhibit empathy as leaders, we build trust with others because they see that we are paying attention to them and recognizing their issues and concerns.
-When we empathize, we relate to and connect with people, and that contributes toward building a sense of teamwork and camaraderie.
+When we empathize, we relate to and connect with people.
+That contributes toward building a sense of teamwork and camaraderie.

 According to Roman Krznaric in Empathy: Why It Matters and How to Get It, empathy “is not just about seeing things from another’s perspective.
 It’s the cornerstone of smart leadership.
 The real competitive advantage of the human worker will be their capacity to create relationships….”
 Great leaders focus not just on vision and execution but also on building healthy and close relationships with people they work with.